 C&T 2017 – Technology for the Common Good: Four EU Horizon2020 CAPS projects, commonfare, empatia, MAZI, and netCommons, are collaborating in the organization of a workshop titled “Participatory Design, beyond the local”, hosted at the 8th conference on Community & Technologies, June 26-30, Troyes, France.
-The workshop will be held on Monday, June 26 or on Tuesday, June 27, 2017.
+The workshop will be held on Tuesday, June 27, 2017.

 Submissions to participate in the workshop will be evaluated based on their relevance to the workshop objectives and the diversity of perspectives that they bring.
-The submission deadline for position papers (1-2) is the 28th April 2017.
+The submission deadline for position papers (1-2) is May 30, 2017.

 The workshop aims at stimulating and opening a debate around the capacity of Participatory Design (PD) and other co-design approaches to deliver outcomes and methodologies that can have an impact and value for reuse well beyond the local context in which they were originally developed.